-Cycling to work is one of the easiest ways of fitting exercise into your day.
-It will also save you money on petrol or public transport costs.
+Cycling to and from work is one of the most convenient methods to include some kind of physical activity into your day.
+You will also save money on the cost of gas or public transportation thanks to this.

 Cycling To Work – How To Stay Safe On Your Commute?